xing/hops/packages/lambda/README.md

 ###### `--keep-bucket`

-Choose this, if you don't want to delete the S3 bucket but instead just empty it.
+Choose this, if you don't want to delete the S3 bucket but instead empty it.

 ### Usage